Constantius Chlorus: Elevation as Caesar

-Constantius remained in Britannia for a few months, replaced most of Allectus' officers, and the British provinces were probably at this time subdivided along the lines of Diocletian's other administrative reforms of the Empire.
+Constantius remained in Britannia for a few months, replaced most of Allectus's officers, and the British provinces were probably at this time subdivided along the lines of Diocletian's other administrative reforms of the Empire.
 The result was the division of Britannia Superior into Maxima Caesariensis and Britannia Prima, while Flavia Caesariensis and Britannia Secunda were carved out of Britannia Inferior.
 He also restored Hadrian's Wall and its forts.

 Later in 298, Constantius fought in the Battle of Lingones (Langres) against the Alemanni.
 He was shut up in the city, but was relieved by his army after six hours and defeated the enemy.
 He defeated them again at Vindonissa thereby strengthening the defences of the Rhine frontier.
 In 300, he fought against the Franks on the Rhine frontier, and as part of his overall strategy to buttress the frontier, Constantius settled the Franks in the deserted parts of Gaul to repopulate the devastated areas.
-Nevertheless, over the next three years the Rhine frontier continued to occupy Constantius' attention.
+Nevertheless, over the next three years the Rhine frontier continued to occupy Constantius's attention.

 From 303 – the beginning of the Diocletianic Persecution – Constantius began to enforce the imperial edicts dealing with the persecution of Christians, which ordered the destruction of churches.
 The campaign was avidly pursued by Galerius, who noticed that Constantius was well-disposed towards the Christians, and who saw it as a method of advancing his career prospects with the aging Diocletian.
 Of the four Tetrarchs, Constantius made the least effort to implement the decrees in the western provinces that were under his direct authority, limiting himself to knocking down a handful of churches.
 Eusebius denied that Constantius destroyed Christian buildings, but Lactantius records that he did.